KtGunn/Project4_MapMyWorld/README.md

 > rm -rf devel setup && catkin_make

-To bring up the application the following commands are issued, each in its own console,
+To bring up the application commands are issued each in its own console, such as,

 > roslaunch my_robot <a_launch_file>